bazaarvoice/dropwizard-webjars-bundle/readme.md

 `com.google.common.cache.CacheBuilder` instance that is configured with your desired caching settings.

+The cache that is built by the `WebJarBundle` will include a `com.google.common.cache.Weigher` as part of it that indicates how many bytes each resource is taking up in the cache.
+If desired you can include a maximum weight in your `CacheBuilder` to limit the amount of memory used by the cache.

-## Customizing WebJar packages
+## Customizing WebJar groups

-Custom WebJars often appear in a package other than `org.webjars`.
-In order to support these custom WebJars, just invoke the `WebJarBundle` constructor with a list of the package names you would like to be considered by the bundle.
+Custom WebJars artifacts often appear in a maven group other than `org.webjars`.
+In order to support these custom WebJars, just invoke the `WebJarBundle` constructor with a list of the group names you would like to be considered by the bundle.

+Don't forget to also include `org.webjars` in your list if you want standard WebJars to be found as well.